ufrisk/pcileech/readme.md

 * Read and write errors on some hardware with the USB3380.
 Try `pcileech.exe testmemreadwrite -min 0x1000` to test memory reads and writes against the physical address 0x1000 (or any other address) in order to confirm.
 If issues exists downgrading to USB2 may help.
 * Does not work if the OS uses the IOMMU/VT-d.
 This is the default on macOS (unless disabled in recovery mode).
 Windows 10 with Virtualization based security features enabled does not work fully - this is however not the default setting in Windows 10 or Linux.
 * Some Linux kernels does not work.
 Sometimes a required symbol is not exported in the kernel and PCILeech fails.
 * Linux based on the 4.8 kernel and later might not work with the USB3380 hardware.
-As an alternative, if target root access exists, compile and insert .ko (pcileech_kmd/linux).
-If the system is EFI booted an alternative signature exists.
 * File system mount support only exists for Windows.
 * Remote connectivity support only exists for Windows.